jmasecret/based-raid-docs/creator-incentives.md

 # Creator Incentives

-BandAid rewards verified creators and tracks reputation to build trust in the ecosystem.
+BasedRaid rewards verified creators and tracks reputation to build trust in the ecosystem.

 ## Verified Badge Benefits